 - If you move within the county:

 - If your County has county-wide voting, you can still vote at any location in your county.
+A list of counties with county-wide polling is available on the Texas Secretary of State's website.

 - If your County does not have county-wide voting, you must vote in your precinct: